The Zim-Zam Visa – is it worth it?

-Please note that this article is assuming you are traveling on an Australian passport.
-While this was current at the time of writing, prices and conditions can and do change, especially within Africa, so please check before you plan your trip.
+Please note that while this was current at the time of writing, prices and conditions can and do change, especially within Africa, so please check before you plan your trip.

 You can stay for 90 days in Zambia on these visa's and have to enter the country within 90 days of receiving your visa approval.
 UK passport holders have the added benefit of these visa's being valid for six months after the issue date, with US passport holders getting 3 years to use their visa.
 I'm not sure I trust this info so again – worth checking.

 You can purchase a visa at almost all entry points into Zambia however it must be paid in USD and you must have the correct amount.
 I would recommend having a few different USD notes in case the price has changed.